microsoft/MixedReality-UXTools-Unreal/README.md

 ![Features](Docs/Images/Features.png)

-# Getting Started
+# Getting started

-1. Download [UE 4.25.1](https://www.unrealengine.com/get-now) or later.
+First of all, make sure you have UE 4.25.3 or later.
+You can download it [here](https://www.unrealengine.com/get-now).
 Earlier versions are not supported.

+## Prebuilt plugin

+If you just want to add UXT to your game project, the quickest thing to do is to use the packaged plugin provided in the release page:
+1. Obtain the packaged plugin zip from the latest release page (e.g. _UXTools.0.9.0.zip_).
+1. Unzip the file directly into your project's _Plugins_ folder.
+The _Plugins_ folder should be located at the root of your project, where the _.uproject_ file is.
+Create it if it doesn't exist.
+1. Make sure your game project is a code one, as opposed to blueprint-only, if you are planning to package it for HoloLens.
+Otherwise UE will fail to package it because it can't build the plugin sources.
+1. Open your project and enable the _UX Tools_ plugin in the plugins menu.

+You should now have access to all of the plugin features.
+The first thing you want to do is probably add a hand interaction actor per hand to your map or pawn so you can use your hands to drive the controls and behaviors provided in UXT.
+You can find a complete setup guide in the [Getting Started](https://docs.microsoft.com/windows/mixed-reality/unreal-uxt-ch1) tutorial series.

+## Example maps

+If you want to explore the different UXT features or want a reference for how to use them we recommend having a look at the example maps contained in the _UX Tools Game_ (/UXToolsGame) in this repository.
+For that you should:

 1. [Clone](https://help.github.com/en/desktop/contributing-to-projects/cloning-a-repository-from-github-to-github-desktop) this repository.
 1. [Checkout](https://help.github.com/en/desktop/contributing-to-projects/switching-between-branches) public/0.9.x.
     * Bear in mind that this branch is alive.
 It's not a release, and will be **updated regularly with potentially breaking changes**.
 There will be a release tag (e.g. release/0.9.0) marked as such in GitHub.

-It's a good idea to have a look at the example maps provided in the **UX Tools Game** (/UXToolsGame) to get familiar with how the plugin works.
-Open the **Loader** level to access some of the examples from a centralized hub.
+You can now open the _UX Tools Game_ (/UXToolsGame) and explore individual example maps or open the _Loader_ level to access some of the examples from a centralized hub.

-To use the plugin in a game:
-1. Copy the **UXTools** folder in **/UXToolsGame/Plugins/** to your game's **Plugins** directory.
-    * Make sure the game project is a code one (not a BluePrint-only game) in order to be able to build the plugin sources.

-2. Open the game project and enable the **UX Tools** plugin in the plugins menu.

-You can find a complete setup guide in the [Getting Started](https://docs.microsoft.com/windows/mixed-reality/unreal-uxt-ch1) tutorial series.

-To make sure everything is working as expected, add a hand interaction actor and an instance of the simple button blueprint to a level and try pressing the button with the simulated hands when playing in the editor.
+## Packaged UX Tools game

+We also provide the UX Tools game pre-packaged for HoloLens 2 so you can try out the main UXT features directly on device easily.
+To use it:

+1. Obtain the packaged game from the latest release page (e.g. _UXTGame-HoloLens.0.9.0.zip_) and unzip it to a local directory.
+1. Install it in the device via the [Device Portal](https://docs.microsoft.com/en-us/windows/uwp/debug-test-perf/device-portal-hololens).

 # Documentation

 The latest version of the documentation can be found [here](https://microsoft.github.io/MixedReality-UXTools-Unreal).

-# Feedback and Contributions
+# Feedback and contributions

 Due to the early stage of the project and the likelihood of internal refactors, we are not in a position to accept external contributions through pull requests at this time.
 However, contributions and feedback in the shape of bug reports, suggestions and feature requests are always welcome!